heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Fix corruption on server with `-goroutines` > 1 due to single buffer per listener
+- Fix out-of-order server replies when `-goroutines` > 1:
-  - Prototype the consequences of a channel vs mutex op for each server reply
-  - Based on prototype results, implement one of two solutions:
-    - The Go way: use N reader goroutines that send packets (obtained from a pool, at least) via a chan(*packet) to one goroutine per server conn
-    - The probably-more-performant way: use one goroutine per listener, have separate packet buffers for each listener (probably by having a duplicate() method on listener), and lock server conns with a mutex
+  - Use a channel and goroutine per client session, probably
 - Update Running Server at Startup doc with Toke's irtt.service file
 - Use pflag options or something GNU compatible: https://github.com/spf13/pflag
 - Check that listeners exit only due to permanent errors, and exit code is set